 Before My Little Pony, Hasbro produced a 10-inch-tall toy horse in 1981 called My Pretty Pony, intended for little girls to groom and admire.
 The smaller, colorful My Little Pony line was conceived by illustrator and designer Bonnie Zacherle in 1982, and launched as a Hasbro toy line in 1983.

 The Easter-egg-colored Ponies, usually between 5 and 6 inches tall, were made of vinyl with rooted hair that came in a rainbow of shocking day-glo hues.
-Each Pony was identified by the branding, called “cutie mark,” on its hide, whether that be fruit, balloons, or stars.
+Each Pony was identified by symbols branded on its hide, which might a grouping of fruit, balloons, or stars.
+Later, Hasbro coined the term “cutie marks” to describe these symbols, a phrase many serious collectors find distasteful.
 The first Ponies were garden-variety “earth ponies,” but soon horned unicorns and winged pegasi were added to the line.

 But the variations didn’t stop there: Flutter Ponies had transparent, moving wings, while Sea Ponies resembled seahorses.
 So-So Soft Ponies came covered in flocking, while Brush ’n’ Grow Ponies had manes and tails that appeared to get longer.
 Pony Friends were other animals done in the same style as the Ponies, while Baby Ponies were smaller versions of previously released characters.
 Ponies usually came with brushes or combs, and a wide variety of play sets were also produced.